- Home

 - Interquartile Range (IQR)

-The range of the middle 50% of data, calculated as Q_3 - Q_1.
+The interquartile range (IQR) is the range of the middle 50% of data, calculated as Q_3 - Q_1.
 IQR is a robust measure of spread.

 Definition

-The range of the middle 50% of data, calculated as Q_3 - Q_1.
-It measures spread while ignoring extreme values.
+The interquartile range (IQR) is the range of the middle 50% of data, calculated as Q_3 - Q_1.
+It measures spread while ignoring the top and bottom 25% of values, making it resistant to outliers.

 ๐ก Intuition